 Meet our in-house jeweler Teresa Kahres.
-She joined us last November as we settled into our new location and has been creating with the Moon + Arrow team since then.Teresa’s work is heavily inspired by the places she's lived and traveled to, whether it's the mountains and oceans abroad or NYC’s skyline.
+She joined us in November of 2019 as we settled into our new location and has been creating with the Moon + Arrow team since then.Teresa’s work is heavily inspired by the places she's lived and traveled to, whether it's the mountains and oceans abroad or NYC’s skyline.

 Moon + Arrow is reintroducing our in-house made jewelry line to our customers, friends, and neighbors.
 We wanted to remind our incredibly supportive community that we are a brick and mortar.
 We are continuing to produce a collection of carefully crafted, thoughtfully designed pieces.
 All of our Moon + Arrow Jewelry is designed by Chelsea Pearce and Teresa Kahres at Moon + Arrow, cast and forged locally in Philadelphia from recycled metals.
 Learn more about Teresa below!

 Q: How did you make your way to Moon + Arrow?

 I made my way to M+A bc when I moved to Philly.
 I did my research and found stores related to me so that I could create a sense of familiarity like I had In Brooklyn.
 In my search, both Moon and Arrow and at the time Little Moon showed up.
 I have a small child, so I frequented Little Moon with her, and that's where I met Bridget.
 One time she spent a few hours hanging and entertaining my daughter.
 I met Chelsea Pearce a few times at both stores, and one Friday night, A good friend asked me to go to a first Friday at M +A with her, and again I found myself at Moon and Arrow.
 It was subtle, but I kept finding my way there, and it wasn’t until a job for a jeweler had opened up that I thought it would be great to work there.
 The store is beautiful, with great vibes and a creative atmosphere.